Eland armoured car: Combat history

-South African Border War
+South Africa

 Initial service

 South Africa's determination to retain the disputed territory of South West Africa, which it had governed essentially as a fifth province since World War I, resulted in an armed insurgency by the People's Liberation Army of Namibia (PLAN), the militant wing of the nationalist South West African People's Organisation (SWAPO).
 Insurgent activity took the form of ambushes and selective target attacks, particularly in the Caprivi Strip near the Zambian border.
 Reflecting a trend characteristic of many Anglophone Commonwealth states, local police were initially granted responsibility for managing counter-insurgency operations rather than the South African armed forces.
 However, by 1969 the security situation in Caprivi had deteriorated to the point that the SADF was forced to deploy a troop of Elands and several companies of infantry there.

 A year later, PLAN began adopting mine warfare as an integral part of its attempts to hinder the mobility of South African convoys on the limited road network.
 Mine-laying was often used as a means to throw the convoys into disarray prior to an ambush.
 This tactic resulted in some of the heaviest SADF and police casualties thus far and evolved into one of the most defining features of PLAN's war effort for the next two decades.
 The SADF's immediate solution was to utilise its Elands for convoy escort purposes, as they were the only vehicles it possessed capable of surviving a mine explosion and also suppressing an ambush.
 An Eland-60 or Eland-90 was delegated to lead each convoy, with the other drivers continuing in its tracks.
 However, it soon became clear this practice was not an effective countermeasure.
 The armoured cars' petrol engines were vulnerable to the risk of fire whenever they detonated a mine.
 PLAN also responded by acquiring anti-tank mines, namely Soviet TM-46s, in large quantities.

 On one occasion an Eland-90 detonated two TM-46s, which sent the vehicle airborne and hurled it about thirty metres away, after which it landed on its turret.
 Although the three crew members escaped serious injury, incidents like these demonstrated that the Eland simply lacked the mass to absorb the explosive force of an anti-tank mine.
 For the SADF and the police, the only other viable option was the adoption of armoured personnel carriers with mine-proof hulls that could move quickly on roads with little risk to their passengers even if a mine like the TM-46 was encountered.
 This would trigger a series of experiments aimed at producing a new class of military vehicle, the mine resistant and ambush protected vehicle (MRAP).
 From 1974 onward, Elands began to be replaced in their traditional role of convoy escort by specialised mineproofed vehicles.